 Introducing the Gold Standard in vinyl record cleaning…

 VRC Easy Spread n’ Peel offers the most effective deep clean of the grooves on a vinyl record.
-Effective cleaning demands that all foreign matter including dirt, dust, oils, nicotine (think favourite 70s and 80s albums), mould release, spores, the abraded diamond stylus dust must be first dissolved through wet cleaning; indeed most record cleaners start this way, by creating a slurry.
+Effective cleaning demands that all foreign matter including dirt, dust, oils, nicotine, mould release agent, spores, even the abraded diamond stylus dust must be first be dissolved into solution through wet cleaning; indeed most record cleaners start this way, using a cleaning fluid to create a slurry..

 The trick then is how to achieve total removal of the slurry.

-VRC Easy Spread n’ Peel achieves this by drying to a tight film which is then peeled off the record.
-With all the crud dissolved and captured in the film the record groove is left totally clean; quite pristine.
-Trying to coax the slurry away by sucking or other methods must leave something behind as the last of the slurry will inevitably dry and deposit on the groove wall.
+VRC Easy Spread n’ Peel achieves this by drying to a tight film which is then peeled off the record, just like a face mask.
+With all the dissolved crud captured in the film the record groove is left totally clean.
+Trying to suck or blow a wet slurry away risks leaving traces of it behind on groove walls where it will deposit the finest material that previously was sitting undisturbed on the bottom of the groove.

 VRC Easy Spread n’ Peel record cleaning film combined with the Vinyl Record Cleaning (VRC) System is a breakthrough combination in total vinyl cleaning.
 The VRC equipment has been proven as the most efficient and effective method of spread-and-peel type cleaner application methodology and now VRC Easy Spread n’ Peel builds on this by slashing usage rates for the most efficient and low cost vinyl record clean.